stackbit-projects/beige-mars-e95ac/content/pages/blog/post-four.md

 author: content/data/team/hugh-saturation.json
 excerpt: >-
-  Commute time conversion to family time would be a good approach if individuals incorporate it in their daily schedules.
+  Commute time conversion to family time would be a good approach if individuals incorporate it into their daily schedules.
 featuredImage:
   type: ImageBlock
   url: /images/post-4.jpg